 And then

-• The plan and you share the expense up to any maximum out-of-pocket limit.
+• The plan and you share the expense.
 The schedule of benefits lists how much your plan pays and how much you pay for each type of health care service.
 Your share is called a copayment/ payment percentage.

 And then